evolvingstuff/vdw2/content/posts/vitamin-d-toxicity-after-4-months-of-weekly-600000-iu-2012.md

 ## See also VitaminDWiki

-* <a href="/posts/overview-toxicity-of-vitamin-d" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Overview Toxicity of vitamin D">Overview Toxicity of vitamin D</a> which has the following chart
+* [Overview Toxicity of vitamin D](/posts/overview-toxicity-of-vitamin-d) which has the following chart

 <img src="/attachments/d3.mock.jpg" alt="image">